catsaretasty/catsaretasty.github.io/_posts/2017-03-09-new-bouncer-applications.md

 Please keep in mind we will be reviewing your application in the following weeks, so *DO NOT* ask for results until then.

 Pay attention to Discord and/or your Email, because that is how we plan to contact you, if needed.

+You have until 23rd of March to fill in your application.